 Michael MossT fugiat.

 Dwayne DeanDwayne Dean started pitching in the early 80s and showed some promise as a starting pitcher.
 The young lefty worked along with veteran national team catcher Charles Chuck Markey who kept him in the game mentally and physically.
-And after a break in the league for baseball in 1986, the competition picked back up in 2914 which saw Dwayne really started to come into his own. and fort he next twelve years he was able to dazzle hitters with his crafty pitching. the south paw helped both of the teams he played with to win championships after championships.
+And after a break in the league for baseball in 1986, the competition picked back up in 2004 which saw Dwayne really started to come into his own. and for the next twelve years he was able to dazzle hitters with his crafty pitching. the south paw helped both of the teams he played with to win championships after championships almost every year.

 Marvin Toogie WoodMarvin Wood was born into the game of baseball.
-So it was no surprise that he played so well.
-He spent most of his time playing short stop and pitching in which he played on many Alls-Stars and national team representing the Bahamas.
+So it was no surprise that he played the game so well.
+He spent most of his time playing short stop and pitching which we saw him playing on many All-Stars and national team representing the Bahamas.
 Between 1994 and 2005 he was one of the top pitchers in the sport of baseball, and during that time he was apart 7 pennants, 6 championships and 4 national championship teams.
 He threw the baseball well from the mound and was the most outstanding player for baseball at the 1995 Bahamas Games.
 He also pitched against USA national at the Pan Am game in Mexico in 2000.

 Paul JohnsonThis panel stretches horizontally and vertically. .